mrabbyilyas/lead-gen-saas/Backend/.trae/rules/project_rules.md

 if i use and working on python project
     - always use venv
-    - please check the error if you done with
+    - please check the error if you done with the task or every chat
     # 1. Type checking (WAJIB untuk FastAPI)
         mypy .